SoCalledChristian/socalledchristian.github.io/cheat-sheets/two-pauls.md

 title: One Lord, One Faith, Two Pauls
 ---

 Who's your favorite apostle?
-Most evangelicals would say it's Paul.
+Most people would say it's Paul.
 If that's your answer, then *which* Paul is your favorite?
 The one in Acts, or the one who wrote the letters?

-If you don't understand the follow-up question, you should read and (optionally) download this [PDF](/assets/pdfs/two-pauls.pdf), and add your comments below.

-1. Was Luke actually one of Paul's most prolific ministry partners?
+If that follow-up question doesn't make sense, then consider these:

-2. Is Acts just a rehash of the content found in Paul's letters?
+- Is Acts just a rehash of Paul's letters?
+- What was the *real* relationship between Paul and Peter?
-3. Did all of the original apostles defer to Paul?
+- Did the other apostles look to Paul as their new leader?

 View and (optionally) download the [PDF](/assets/pdfs/two-pauls.pdf), and add your comments below.